 Each version of quinoa is delectable in its own right and the option which one to cook with really depends on what is going to be cooked.
 The color and how it will look within the meal being prepared is a great point to consider.
 Will, a red or black color look appetizing in the meal you are planning or would a more neutral white be more appealing?
-It is true that red seeds has one more gram of protein than white seeds, but any seeds still contains a high level of protein.
+It is true that red seeds have one more gram of protein than white seeds, but any seeds still contain a high level of protein.
 White quinoa would be best for baking and can be ground down into a flour to use as a gluten-free option.
 The choice is really up to the person preparing the food and their personal preference.

 Quinoa nutrition facts

 Quinoa is a health powerhouse.
-It contains complete protein, anti-oxidants and fiber.
+It contains complete protein, antioxidants and fiber.
 For every cup of quinoa consumed, the consumer receives 8 grams of protein and only 3.4 grams of fat.
 This one cup of seeds only contains 222 calories and is free of any cholesterol.
-It also provides the body with Vitamin B, Vitamin E, Calcium, Copper, Iron, Magnesium, Manganese, Omega-3 fatty acids, Phosphorous, Potassium, Selenium and Zinc.
+It also provides the body with Vitamin B, Vitamin E, Calcium, Copper, Iron, Magnesium, Manganese, Omega-3 fatty acids, Phosphorous, Potassium, Selenium, and Zinc.
 After researching the nutritional benefits, it can provide more benefits than other grains or seeds.
 It can make a person healthier and improve someone’s physical condition.
 Eating quinoa can also lower cholesterol!
 There are endless health benefits people enjoy if grains are cooked correctly!

 Rinsing quinoa is essential for a delicious dish.
 There are some opinions that say rinsing seeds are not necessary.
 It would be beneficial to try it both ways and see if the consumers can taste a difference.
-The reason to rinse seeds are because the rinsing process takes off the outer coating from the seed of quinoa.
+The reason to rinse seeds is that the rinsing process takes off the outer coating from the seed of quinoa.
 The outer coating can make quinoa taste bitter or even soapy.
 It is not a long process.
 Pour the seeds in a fine mesh sieve and run water over it for 5-10 minutes.
 It helps to agitate the quinoa slightly with your hand while rinsing it to make sure all of the seeds are rinsed thoroughly.

 How to cook quinoa recipes